jonnor/datascience-master/dat390/report.md

 ---
-title: Acoustic Event Detection and Classification using Machine Learning
+title: Detection and Classification of Acoustic Events using Machine Learning
 date: 'December 2018'
 author: 'Jon Nordby <jonnord@nmbu.no>'
 abstract: |